naishuvytla/Cooked-Recipe-Generator/README.md

 - Authentication: Clerk (JWT-protected API routes)
 - External API: Google Gemini for recipe generation

-I spent about 8 hours total on this project

 ## How to run locally

 1. Clone the repo